-We follow the EDUQASA Level syllabus.
+We follow the EDUQAS A Level syllabus.

-Candidates need to have very good grades in Physics and Maths at GCSE (a minimum of an 8 in both) if they are to manage the rigours of this A level successfully.
-Questions involving the use of mathematical skills to a standard far beyond GCSE will contribute 40% of the final assessment, so you need to be very competent and confident in Maths to choose this A level.
-Due to this, pupils wishing to take A level Physics must also take A level Maths.
+Candidates need to have very good grades in Physics and Mathematics at GCSE (a minimum of an 8 in both) to manage the rigours of this A level successfully.
+Questions involving the use of mathematical skills to a standard far beyond GCSE will contribute 40% of the final assessment, so you need to be very competent and confident in Mathematics to choose this A level.
+Due to this, pupils wishing to take A level Physics must also take A level Mathematics.